 Nick Kramers,Third Year History

-‘Lyrically we are trying to be more open and speak a little less cryptically than perhaps we have done before', Nick Kramers talk to Bear's Den ahead of thier Bristol tour date.
+‘Lyrically we are trying to be more open and speak a little less cryptically than perhaps we have done before', Nick Kramers talk to Bears Den ahead of their Bristol tour date.

 Well into their two-month international tour of Europe and North America, Kev Jones finds time to chat with me ahead of Bear’s Den’s 16th April gig at Bristol's O2 Academy.
 He’s on a bus between Amsterdam and Berlin and has been playing a show a day in a number of countries for the last week.
 This is the industrious underbelly of Bear’s Den’s relaxed and liberating sound.